 - Biomedical Waste Management: We at Nanavati Max Super Speciality Hospital follow Stringent practices for the storage, segregation, transport, and disposal of hospital waste as per the National Guidelines.

 - Separate room for Infected patients: Our dedicated Intensive Care Unit has isolated rooms for infected patients, to prevent other patients from the threat of infection.

 Infection Prevention Is Everyone’s Concern – See What You As A Visitor Can Do To Help:

 - Perform Hand hygiene- because the best care begins with clean hands

-Hand hygiene is the best defence against infection.
+Hand hygiene is the best defense against infection.
 Make sure to use our facilities to wash your hands before visiting the patient and use hand sanitizer from the dispenser placed near you.

 - Avoid visiting the patient if you are not well.

-It is advisable not to visit the patient if you are not well or suffering from common flu, viral fever, diarrhoea, or any other infection.
+It is advisable not to visit the patient if you are not well or suffering from common flu, viral fever, diarrhea, or any other infection.

 - Cover your mouth and nose while sneezing

 A visitor must avoid sneezing near the patient and must cover his/her mouth and nose while sneezing to reduce the chances of spreading the infection.